 - mortgage (including property insurance),

-- rent,
+- rent

 - real property taxes,

 - electricity,

 - gas,

 - heating fuel,

 - water,

 - sewage, and

 - garbage removal.

 Example: Amy takes a withdrawal of \$500 from her ABLE account in May to pay her June rent.
 She deposits the \$500 into her checking account in May, but does not pay the rent until June.
-This withdrawal is a housing expense; however, under POMS, because the money is in her checking account on June 1, the SSA would consider the \$500 as a countable resource in June, which could negatively impact Amy's benefits eligibility.
-If she had paid the rent in May, it would not have counted as a resource because she would have spent it on a housing expense in the same month it was received.
+This withdrawal is a housing expense; however, under POMS, because the money was withdrawn in May, but is in her checking account on June 1, the SSA would consider the \$500 as a countable resource in June, which could negatively impact Amy's benefits eligibility.
+If she had paid the rent in May-the same month she withdrew the funds from her ABLE account-it would not have counted as a resource because she would have spent it on a housing expense in the same month it was withdrawn from her ABLE account.